Drakengard: Music

 The first game's soundtrack was created by Nobuyoshi Sano and Takayuki Aihara.
 The two created the score using samples from well-known classical composers.
 The second game's soundtrack was composed by Ryoki Matsumoto and Aoi Yoshiki, who had never before been involved with video game soundtracks.
 The game's Japanese theme song, Hitori, was sung by Mika Nakashima.
 The music for Nier was composed by Keiichi Okabe, who composed the soundtrack as something different from the main series, and to directly reflect the sombre tone of the game's setting and story.
-Singer Emi Evans (Emiko Rebecca Evans) wrote and sung the vocal tracks, and performed many tracks in an invented language dubbed "Chaos Language".
+Singer Emi Evans (Emiko Rebecca Evans) wrote and sang the vocal tracks, and performed many tracks in an invented language dubbed "Chaos Language".
 "Chaos Language" is less a language and more a writing style, as each individual song has a different language based on a real-world language.
 The one exception to this is "Song Of The Ancients" which is sung in a language based upon multiple different languages, instead of a single language.
 Okabe returned to compose the soundtrack for Drakengard 3: in an interview, he stated that, in composing the music, he tried to emulate the work of the earlier composer without imitating them.
 He also commented that the result was very unlike the traditional Square Enix game.
 The game features two theme songs: "Black Song", performed by Eir Aoi, and "This Silence is Mine", the game's theme song proper, written and sung by Chihiro Onitsuka.
 Okabe is again providing the music for Nier: Automata, with singer Emi Evans also returning.